Fernando Morán (footballer)

-Fernando Morán Escudero (born 27 April 1976) is a Spanish former footballer who played as a midfielder.
+Fernando Morán Escudero (born 27 April 1976) is a Spanish former professional footballer who played as a midfielder.

 He amassed La Liga totals of 140 games and six goals over eight seasons, almost exclusively at the service of Racing de Santander.
-In a 19-year senior career he added 342 matches and 42 goals in Segunda División, in representation of nine teams.
+In a 19-year senior career, he added 342 matches and 42 goals in the Segunda División in representation of nine teams.

 Club career

-Morán was born in Madrid, played youth football with local and La Liga giants Real Madrid.
-He kickstarted his professional career with the club's reserves, spending one and a half seasons in Segunda División.
+Morán was born in Madrid, and played youth football with local and La Liga giants Real Madrid.
+He started his professional career with the club's reserves, spending one and a half seasons in the Segunda División.

 In late January 1997, Morán signed with Racing de Santander of the top flight, making his debut in the competition on the 26th by coming on as a late substitute in a 0–0 away draw against Sevilla FC.
-He scored his first league goal on 9 September 2000, a last-minute 2–2 equaliser at Real Sociedad, as the Cantabrians went on to suffer relegation; during his beginnings with the club he was also loaned twice, to second level sides CD Numancia and CD Ourense.
+He scored his first league goal on 9 September 2000, a last-minute 2–2 equaliser at Real Sociedad, as the Cantabrians went on to suffer relegation; he was loaned twice in his beginnings with the club, to second-division sides CD Numancia and CD Ourense.

-Morán left Racing in June 2005, joining Cádiz CF of the same league.
-He was sparingly played over the course of two seasons, being relegated in his first.
+Morán left Racing in June 2005, joining Cádiz CF of the main division the following January.
+He was sparingly used over the course of two seasons, being relegated in his first.

 Until his retirement in June 2013 at the age of 37, Morán subsequently competed solely in the second tier, appearing for Albacete Balompié, Hércules CF, Gimnàstic de Tarragona and AD Alcorcón.
 In the 2009–10 campaign he netted a career-best seven goals in 39 games for Catalonia's Nàstic, helping them to the 18th position and narrowly avoid relegation.

 Personal life

-Morán worked with several NGO, also sponsoring underprivileged youths.
+Morán worked with several non-governmental organizations, also sponsoring underprivileged youths.

 He served as drummer for rock band Hacia donde.